mongodb/specifications/source/sessions/snapshot-sessions.rst

 =============
 1. The server may reply to read commands with a ``SnapshotTooOld`` error if the client's ``atClusterTime`` value is not available in the server's history.
 2. The server will return ``InvalidOptions`` error if both ``atClusterTime`` and ``afterClusterTime`` options are set to true.
+3. The server will return ``InvalidOptions`` error if the command does not support readConcern.level "snapshot".

 Snapshot read commands
 ======================